All Episodes

 It's simply too big.

-You've got it you've got to cut it in half.
+You've got to cut it in half.

 And you can do it everywhere.

-Calvin Coolidge had a one car motorcade.
+Calvin Coolidge had a one-car motorcade.

 Eisenhower had a four-car motorcade.